Course Number |

 |

 Focuses on the human relations component of an early childhood professional’s responsibilities.
 This course includes director-staff relationships, staff development, leadership strategies, family-professional partnerships, and community interaction.
-(Contact hours-45) (3-0)
+Prerequisite: Successful completion of ECE1011 with a "C" grade or better or Co-requisite: ECE1011.
+(3-0)

 |